 - Information for new students on course placement in English, quantitative reasoning (Q) courses, and Mathematics courses

-- First Year Writing Waiver information for transfer students only
+- First Year Writing Course Equivalency Review information for transfer students only

 - Math Placement Assessment waiver request form for students who began at UConn prior to Fall 2013 who wish to be waived from the Mathematics Placement Assessment requirement

 - AP Credit Guidelines from the undergraduate catalog